meerkat-manor/marti/README.md

 The information supplied can be extended by party agreement and there are place holders in the defintion.

-### Distribution
+### Resource

-The distribution section is intended to allow multiple data files to be grouped together.
-The distribution section can be repeated, but at least one must be included.
-If the distribution is repeated it will commonly be for definiting multiple formats of the same data or batching of different data together from the same extract process.
+The resource section is intended to allow multiple data files to be grouped together.
+The resource section can be repeated, but at least one must be included.
+If the resource is repeated it will commonly be for definiting multiple formats of the same data or batching of different data together from the same extract process.